ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 An output that is similar to the following example is displayed:

 ```
-ksysmgr -t discover site us-east
+ksysmgr discover site DAL
-02:33:39 Running discovery on entire site this may take a few minutes...
+05:31:41  Running discovery on entire site, this may take a few minutes...
-02:33:49 Discovery has started for Workgroup Surendar_WG
+        05:31:59  Discovery has started for Workgroup vmrm_rhel_WG
-02:33:49 Discovery has started for Workgroup Maheshwari_WG
+        05:31:59  Discovery has started for VM vmrm_rhel
+        05:32:09  Discovery for VM vmrm_rhel is complete
+        05:32:09  Replication enablement for volumes has started for VM vmrm_rhel
+        05:32:18  Replication enablement for volumes has completed for VM vmrm_rhel
+        05:32:18  Backup VM creation has started for VM vmrm_rhel
+        05:32:18  Network Configuration has completed for VM vmrm_rhel
+        05:32:38  Backup VM vmrm_rhel_BackUp creation has completed
+        05:32:38  Backup VM configuration update has started for VM vmrm_rhel_BackUp
+        05:32:58  Backup VM configuration update has completed for VM vmrm_rhel_BackUp
+        05:32:58  Discovery for Workgroup vmrm_rhel_WG is complete
+        05:32:58  Replication is going on in background.
+Please use "ksysmgr query Workgroup <wgname> status monitor=yes " to track the progress of the operation.
-02:34:01 Discovery has finished for us-east
+05:32:58  Discovery has finished for DAL
-2 out of 2 managed VMs have been successfully discovered
+1 out of 1 managed VMs have been successfully discovered
 ```

 ## Workgroup discovery and resync example